nealdct/aws-dva-code/amazon-api-gateway/api-lambda-dynamodb-hol.md

 ## 5 - Create REST API

-Create a REST API named DynamoDBOperations
+Create a REST API named "DynamoDBOperations"

 New API with a regional endpoint